 Everybody knows the importance of saving.
-But how much you should save can feel like an open question.
+But the difficult question is How Much Income Should I Save Each Month?
 How does anybody start building their own savings plan?

 There’s no universal rule.
 No rock-solid number applies to everyone.

 Income varies a lot.
 Some folks are dealing with heavy debt.
 Some people have dependents they need to plan for.
 Others are working for their own independence.

 But there is a road-tested formula - a straight-forward way to ensure saving is a priority, but still in balance with the rest of your life.